Siege of Fort Pitt: Handoff of infirmary items

 The meeting happened on June 24.
 The night before "Two Delawares called for Mr. McKee and told him they wanted to speak to him in the Morning."
 The conference took place just outside of Fort Pitt.
 The participants were Ecuyer, McKee, Turtle's Heart, and another Delaware, "Mamaltee a Chief."
 The two Delaware men tried to coax the people holed up in the fort to leave, an option that Ecuyer promptly rejected and stated that reinforcements were coming to Fort Pitt and that the stronghold could easily hold out.
 After conferring with their chiefs, the two "returned and said they would hold fast of the Chain of friendship", but they were not genuinely believable.
 The messengers had asked for presents such as food and alcohol, "to carry us Home."
 Requesting gifts was common, but Ecuyer in this case seemed especially generous.
 Turtle's Heart and his companion received food in "large quantities", some "600 Rations."
 Included among this was the linen bundle containing the handkerchief and two blankets.

 A month after meeting on July 22, Trent met with the same delegates again and they seemingly had not contracted smallpox: "Gray Eyes, Wingenum, Turtle's Heart and Mamaultee, came over the River told us their Chiefs were in Council, that they waited for Custaluga who they expected that Day."

 Gershom Hicks, who was fluent in the Delaware language and also knew some Shawnee, testified that starting from spring 1763 up to April 1764 around a hundred Natives from different tribes such as Lenni Lenape (Delaware) and Shawnee died in the smallpox epidemic, making it a relatively minor smallpox outbreak.
 After visiting Pittsburgh a few years later, David McClure would write in his journal published in 1899, "I was informed at Pittsburgh, that when the Delawares, Shawanese & others, laid siege suddenly and most traitorously to Fort Pitt, in 1764, in a time of peace, the people within, found means of conveying the small pox to them, which was far more destructive than the guns from the walls, or all the artillery of Colonel Boquet's army, which obliged them to abandon the enterprise."

 Amherst letters

-A month later in July Colonet Bouquet discussed Pontiac's War in detail with General Amherst via letters, and in postscripts of three letters in more freeform style Amherst also briefly broached the subject of using of smallpox as a weapon.
+A month later in July Colonel Bouquet discussed Pontiac's War in detail with General Amherst via letters, and in postscripts of three letters in more freeform style Amherst also briefly broached the subject of using of smallpox as a weapon.
 Bouquet brought up blankets as a means without going into specifics, and Amherst supported the idea "to Extirpate this Execreble Race".

 Bouquet himself probably never had the opportunity to "Send the Small Pox."
 He was very concerned about smallpox, having never had it.
 When Bouquet wrote to Ecuyer, he didn't mention the disease.
 He died only two years later in 1765 of yellow fever.